Oral Health

 Cancer Treatment

-Radiation treatment for cancer can also cause inflamed gums.
+Cancer treatment can also cause inflamed gums.
 The technical term for this is oral mucositis — commonly known as “chemo-mouth.”

 Inflammation and sores can occur as a side effect of chemotherapy, usually in the first 5 to 10 days following treatment.